pgadmin-org/pgadmin4/docs/en_US/restore_dialog.rst

   should be excluded from the restore:

-   * Move the switch next to *Trigger* (active when creating a data-only restore) to the *Yes* position to include commands that will disable triggers on the target table while the data is being loaded.
+   * Move the switch next to *Trigger* (active when creating a data-only restore) towards right position to include commands that will disable triggers on the target table while the data is being loaded.
-   * Move the switch next to *No data for Failed Tables* to the *Yes* position to ignore data that fails a trigger.
+   * Move the switch next to *No data for Failed Tables* towards right position to ignore data that fails a trigger.

 .. image:: images/restore_miscellaneous.png